 If you are unable to provide an original document, we will accept a high-quality colour photocopy.

 If you do not have any photographic identification, please contact the Student Enquiry Centre as soon as possible for advice

 This guidance is very important as the university may not be able to fully enrol you if you do not present us with a form of identification as outlined above.

-If you are not an EEA or Swiss national, you will need to provide evidence of your identity and that your immigration status allows you to undertake your studies at QMUL.
-For examples of the documents you will need to show in specific circumstances please see the pre-arrivals section of our website.
+If you are not an EEA or Swiss national, you will need to provide evidence of your identity and that your immigration status allows you to undertake your studies at Queen Mary.
+For examples of the documents you will need to show in specific circumstances please see the internation students section of our website.